paulo-amaral/paulo-amaral/README.md

 # Hi there 👋
-I'm a Humanitarian maker, tech lover, challenge lover, productivity nerd, and dad.
+I'm a Humanitarian maker, tech lover, challenge lover, productivity nerd, and dad and I believe we can make a positive impact in society with code, be it in your local community or on a bigger scale!

 ## 🎙️A little more